brunoeducsantos/ukf-highway/README.md

 If you'd like to generate your own radar and lidar modify the code in `highway.h` to alter the cars.
 Also check out `tools.cpp` to change how measurements are taken, for instance lidar markers could be the (x,y) center of bounding boxes by scanning the PCD environment and performing clustering.
-This is similar to what was done in Sensor Fusion Lidar Obstacle Detection.

-## Project Instructions and Rubric

-This information is only accessible by people who are already enrolled in Sensor Fusion.
-If you are enrolled, see the project page in the classroom for instructions and the project rubric.
+## Disclamer
+This project was cloned from [Udacity UKF project](https://github.com/udacity/SFND_Unscented_Kalman_Filter) in the context of [Sensor Fusion Engineer nanodegree](https://www.udacity.com/course/sensor-fusion-engineer-nanodegree--nd313).